scrapinghub/arche/README.md

 Then just `pip install arche`

-## Use case
+## Why
-* Checking the quality of scraped data continuously.
+To check the quality of scraped data continuously.
 For example, if you scraped a website, a typical approach would be to validate the data with Arche.
 You can also create a schema and then set up [Spidermon](https://spidermon.readthedocs.io/en/latest/item-validation.html#with-json-schema)
-* You want to use it in your application to verify scraped data

 ## Developer Setup